 By Rev. Kinrei Bassis

-Through much of our daily life we are often just following our habitual tendencies, giving knee jerk reactions to what we encounter.
+Throughout much of our daily life, we are often just following our habitual tendencies, giving knee-jerk reactions to what we encounter.
 This person is rude and I am bothered and react with annoyance.
-Something goes wrong and I am frustrated.
-Someone is angry with me and I respond back with irritation and anger.
-I get some unexpected praise and I feel wonderful.
-A central aspect of Buddhist practice is cultivating a reflective awareness so we gain insight into the consequences of our thoughts, our words and our actions.
+Something goes wrong, and I am frustrated.
+Someone is angry with me, and I respond back with irritation and anger.
+I get some unexpected praise, and I feel wonderful.
+A central aspect of Buddhist practice is cultivating a reflective awareness so we can gain insight into the consequences of our thoughts, our words, and our actions.
 What are we generating for our future when we are upset with someone, when we are angry, when we are greedy, when we speak harshly?
-When we cling to something we like and want, we need to see how we are creating future suffering when the inevitable change happens and we lose that source of pleasure.
-Also we are becoming aware of the positive future we can be generating when we have compassionate thoughts rather than angry thoughts, when we speak kindly rather than harshly, when we are generous rather than mean spirited, when we let go of the hurt feeling rather than obsessing about how we were hurt.
+When we cling to something we like and want, we need to see how we are creating future suffering when the inevitable change happens, and we lose that source of pleasure.
+Also, we are becoming aware of the positive future we can be generating when we have compassionate thoughts rather than angry thoughts, when we speak kindly rather than harshly, when we are generous rather than mean-spirited, when we let go of the hurt feeling rather than obsessing about how we were hurt.

-We are not using this reflective awareness to judge but rather to witness what we are doing and to see and understand what are the results of our thoughts, words and actions.
-Wisdom in Buddhism means we are gaining insight into what and why we think and behave in certain ways and then what are the results.
+We are not using this reflective awareness to judge but rather to witness what we are doing and to see and understand the results of our thoughts, words and actions.
+Wisdom in Buddhism means we are gaining insight into what and why we think and behave in certain ways, and then see what are the results.
 The Buddhist Precepts are the anchor of our reflections because doing evil results in more suffering and doing good results in more happiness.
-If an evil act caused more happiness in the world, then it is not really an evil act.
-The ground of Buddhist reflection is our effort to try to see what actions will bring forth the most good in our present situation, in our life and in the world.
+If an evil act cause more happiness in the world, then it is not really an evil act.
+The ground of Buddhist reflection is our effort to try to see what actions will bring forth the most good in our present situation, in our life, and in the world.

 This reflective awareness has us looking to see how the root of all our problems are found within our own hearts.
 The root of our suffering is not found in the difficult conditions in our life but in our mistaken response to these difficulties.
 “If we don’t see the harmful consequences of all our wrong views, then we can’t leave them, the practice is difficult. …… If we have right view wherever we go, we are content. ” ~ Ajahn Chah

 I can make a mess of something and other people are upset with me, and I feel depressed.
-With reflection I can patiently witness these thoughts and feelings.
-I be aware of what I am telling myself and see if it is in harmony with the Dharma.
+With reflection, I can patiently witness these thoughts and feelings.
+I will be aware of what I am telling myself and see if it is in harmony with the Dharma.
 I can try to picture myself bringing this problem to the Buddha and think of what would be given to me as teaching.
-If a friend of mine made the same mistake I did, what advice would I give them.
-I know that my own habitual self critical thoughts are much harsher than I would generally ever offer to anyone else.
+If a friend of mine made the same mistake I did, what advice would I give them?
+I know that my own habitual self-critical thoughts are much harsher than I would generally ever offer to anyone else.

 The following line from the Scripture of Great Wisdom: